Gameboypi/SPW/Screen troubleshooting/README.md

 ![](Screen_test/9.jpg)
 ![](Screen_test/10.jpg)
 -----
-### If it does not work after all this
-I'm sure the screen is faulty.
+### If it does not work after all this I'm sure the screen is faulty. :X